markfickett/dicehistogram/README.md

 ./group.py $DATA  # processes from $DATA/crop, writes $DATA/summary.(jpg|json)
 ```

-Often the default thresholds won't be exactly right.
+Often the default threshold won't be exactly right.
 The `group.py` script prints its PID for convenience; you can `kill -HUP $PID` to get an intermediate summary image, or type `^C` to stop processing and write partial results.
+If there are too many groups, look at the representative image (far left in the summary image) and adjust the threshold below its match count, for example `--match-count 22`.
 If there miscategorized images in a row, adjust the threshold to be above those images' match count.
-If there are too many groups, look at the representative image (far left in the summary image) and adjust the threshold below its match count.
+(1s and 7s are often adjacent on the die and get matched erroneously when the threshold is too low.)

 ```shell
 ./group.py $DATA --match-count-threshold 36